Why a Purposeful SP Retirement Plan is

 Aside from the obvious benefit of saving your company money, lower fees also increase the retirement benefit to your employees and reduce the likelihood your company will be sued over the plan.

 While a fee difference of 1% may seem insignificant, the higher fee can have a dramatic impact on employee retirement balances when they retire.
-As an example: assume the employee and employer match contribute $500 per month to their 401(k) and the plan earns a 9% average return over 35 years.
+As an example: assume the employee (including employer match) contributes $500 per month to their 401(k) and the plan earns a 9% average return over 35 years.
 With a 1% fee for the employees, the employee would have $1.15 million in their account at retirement.
 But if the plan charges a 2% fee to the employee, their account balance drops by a quarter million dollars.

 This significant impact is one of the many reasons 401(k) lawsuits are on the rise.
 And sadly, many of the biggest 401(k) providers in the country are being sued by their own companies because of the high fees they charge in their retirement plans.
-Even as your adviser is telling you how great the company’s 401(k) plan is, they may be suing the provider for the high fees the company has in the plans.
+Even as your adviser is telling you how great their company’s 401(k) offering is, they may be suing their employer over high fees in the same 401(k) offering.

 Why Your Fees are Likely Higher